 Yes!
 All major credit cards can be used in Italy.
 But be sure to notify your bank and/or credit card company before traveling otherwise your attempted charges or withdrawals will likely be viewed as fraudulent and your card can be blocked.
-Note that sometimes small shops or restaurants (particularly in small towns) cannot accept credit cards.
+Note that sometimes shops in small towns will prefer cash.

 What is the best way to get euros for my trip?

-Although we do offer options for those who wish to walk less, or who choose to opt out of a walk entirely, our tours are designed for active travelers.
-They are not recommended for those with walking difficulties, breathing issues or any health-related condition that would severely limit tour participation and/or impede or inconvenience the rest of the group.
+Our trips are designed for active travelers.
+They are not recommended for those with walking difficulties, breathing issues or any health-related condition that would severely limit trip participation and/or impede or inconvenience the rest of the group.